chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 (Purpose) The following document tries to do the following things:
 1. Determine why PureScript's documentation is seen as lacking.
-2. Explore strategies for improving PureScript's documentation.
-3. Understand the expectations & needs of the different documentation consumers:
+2. Understand the expectations & needs of the different documentation consumers.
-4. Answer other related questions that various audiences will have:
     - New learners (regardless of language background)
     - PureScript documentation writers
     - Core contributors
+3. Explore strategies for improving PureScript's documentation.

 ## What is "Good" Documentation Anyway?